Racing Bar Chart

 fig = racing_chart(

-title='Google Search Console <b>mywebsite.com</b><br>impressions per month - top 15',
+title="Google Search Console <b>mywebsite.com</b><br>impressions per month - top 15",

 n=15,